Mujhe Pyaar Hua Tha

 Mujhe Pyaar Hua Tha (I Had Fallen in Love) is a 2022 Pakistani romantic drama television series, written by Sidra Seher Imran and directed by Badar Mehmood.
 Produced by Fahad Mustafa and Dr. Ali Kazmi under the banner Big Bang Entertainment, it aired from 12 December 2022 to 31 July 2023.
 It stars Wahaj Ali, Hania Aamir and Zaviyar Nauman Ijaz with Rabya Kulsoom, Salma Hassan, Shaheen Khan and Angeline Malik.

-The story of love, trust and betrayal which revolves around main characters, Saad, Maheer and Areeb.
+The series depicts a story of love, trust and betrayal which revolves around the main characters, Saad, Maheer and Areeb.
 The series met with mixed to negative reviews from the critics.
 Despite this, it has gained popularity in Pakistan, India and Bangladesh.

 Plot

-Maheer Azhar Hussain (Hania Aamir) is a very carefree girl, living with her family, which consists of her parents Azhar Hussain (Shahood Alvi) and Rafia Azhar Hussain (Salma Hassan), her uncle Sarwar Hussain (Noor ul Hassan) and aunt Aneesa Sarwar Hussain (Shaheen Khan), her cousins Saad Hussain (Wahaj Ali) and Neelo Sarwar Hussain (Rabya Kulsoom).
+Maheer Azhar (Hania Aamir) is a very carefree girl, living with her family, which consists of her parents Azhar Hussain (Shahood Alvi) and Rafia Azhar Hussain (Salma Hassan), her uncle Sarwar Hussain (Noor ul Hassan) and aunt Aneesa Sarwar Hussain (Shaheen Khan), her cousins Saad Hussain (Wahaj Ali) and Neelo Sarwar Hussain (Rabya Kulsoom).
 Saad has always been in love with Maheer, which only Neelo knows about.
 Afterwards, Maheer goes to her cousin Anabia's engagement, where she meets Anabia's friend Areeb (Zaviyar Nauman Ijaz), who falls in love with her.
 Saad becomes suspicious of him after meeting him.
 Rafia tells Azhar she wants Maheer to live a luxurious life with a rich and fancy husband, which Azhar isn't happy about.

-After meeting Areeb a few more times and after him proposing to her, Maheer starts to develop feelings for Areeb.
-Sarwar is then forced by Neelo to talk to Azhar about finalizing Saad and Maheer's marriage.
+After meeting Areeb a few more times and after he proposed to her, Maheer starts to develop feelings for Areeb.
+Sarwar is then forced by Neelo to talk to Azhar about finalising Saad and Maheer's marriage.
 Azhar agrees, but Maheer is mad about this, which Saad notices.
 Maheer tells Saad that she thinks of him as her best friend and that she likes Areeb.
 Saad promises that she will get what she wants, so Saad tells Azhar he doesn't want to marry Maheer, resulting in Azhar kicking him out and Sarwar slapping him.

 Areeb arrives with his mother Beenish (Angeline Malik), but she leaves after seeing Maheer's cramped house and her style.
 Areeb then points a gun to himself in front of his parents for them to make a decision, so Beenish forcefully fixes Maheer and Areeb's marriage.
-But on the wedding day, Areeb's father Rehan (Javed Sheikh) suffers a heart attack, resulting in admitting him to the hospital.
+But on the wedding day, Areeb's father Rehan (Javed Sheikh) suffers a heart attack, resulting in his being admitted to the hospital.
 After trying to contact Areeb, Azhar is called by Beenish, who lies to him that Areeb never loved Maheer and she insults Maheer's whole family.
 Maheer is heartbroken after this.
 Sarwar then decides to put Saad in Areeb's place as the groom.